samjbro/CV/README.md

-# Sam Broughton - Full-Stack Mid-Level Developer CV
+# Sam Broughton - Full-Stack Developer CV
 ## About me

 I'm a full-stack developer looking for an challenging new role in an exciting company.
 I've spent my career so far developing a broad knowledge base with the aim of gaining a robust overview of the full spectrum of web development.
 Now that I feel I've (sufficiently) achieved this goal, I want to push my skills to the next level and gain deeper understanding by joining an active and thriving company with a passionate community of developers to learn from and to mentor.